natbolon/terrorist_network_weaknesses/README.md

 # Identifying a Set of Key Players in a Terrorist Network
 Network Tour of Data Science, 2018, EPFL

 In this project, we are interested in learning various vulnerable points of a terrorist network by identifying a set of key players whose roles are vital to the success of such organizations.
-We seek to develop an appropriate methodology to evaluate the importance of each terrorist to the effectiveness of the network as a whole, and identify an optimal set of key terrorists that one should target in order to debilitate it.
+We seek to develop an appropriate methodology to evaluate the importance of each terrorist to the effectiveness of the network as a whole, and identify an optimal set of key terrorists that we recommend should be targeted in order to debilitate the network.

 ## Getting Started